-These consolidated financial statements of the company and its subsidiaries were prepared in accordance with IFRS and represent the full, explicit and unreserved adoption of IFRS as issued by the International Accounting Standards Board (the "IASB").
+The consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with IFRS and represent the full, explicit and unreserved adoption of IFRS as issued by the International Accounting Standards Board.

-These consolidated financial statements fairly present the Company's financial position as of December 31, 2019 and 2018 and the results of operations, changes in equity and cash flows for the years ended December 31, 2019, 2018 and 2017.
+These consolidated financial statements fairly present the Company's financial position, as of December 31, 2020 and 2019, the comprehensive results of operations, changes in equity and cash flows occurring for the years ended December 31, 2020, 2019 and 2018.

-IFRS establish certain alternatives for their application, those applied by the Company are detailed in Notes 2 and 3.
+IFRS establish certain alternatives for their application, those applied by the Company are detailed in this Note and Note 3.

-The accounting policies used in the preparation of these consolidated annual financial statements comply with each IFRS in force at their date of presentation.
+The accounting policies used in the preparation of these consolidated financial statements comply with each IFRS in force at their date of presentation.